World Baseball Classic Quarterfinals Tracker: Which Teams Have Advanced?

-2023 World Baseball Classic quarterfinals tracker originally appeared on NBC Sports Chicago
+2023 World Baseball Classic quarterfinals tracker originally appeared on NBC Sports Bayarea

 The largest World Baseball Classic in history is getting smaller by the day.